My GTD Setup After 10 Years: What Survived and What I Changed

-Why a Pragmatic GTD System Works Better Than Perfect
+Why a Pragmatic Setup Matters More Than a Perfect One

-For me, “pragmatic” means resisting the temptation to over-engineer the system.
-Productivity is supposed to help us do things, not drown us in maintenance work.
+For me, "pragmatic" means resisting the temptation to over-engineer the system.
+Productivity is supposed to help you do things, not drown you in maintenance work.

-I’ve seen colleagues, Scrum Masters for example, who spend hours preparing elaborate emails for a simple 30 minute meeting that was only meant to check dependencies.
+I have seen colleagues, Scrum Masters for example, spend hours preparing elaborate emails for a simple 30-minute meeting that was only meant to check dependencies.
 The system starts consuming more time than the work itself.

-It’s similar in the PKM world: I’ve come across Reddit posts where people proudly showcase knowledge bases with 20,000+ notes and intricate visualizations.
-And I can’t help asking: what actually comes out of this?
+It is similar in the PKM world.
+I have come across Reddit posts where people proudly showcase knowledge bases with 20,000+ notes and intricate visualisations.
+And I cannot help asking: what actually comes out of this?
 Is it just about maintaining the system, or does it help them create, decide, and move forward?

-There’s nothing wrong with doing it that way, if it works for you.
+There is nothing wrong with doing it that way, if it works for you.
 But for me, productivity has always been about execution and results, not about losing myself in endless system maintenance.
-That’s why my GTD setup is intentionally minimal.

-Tiago Forte’s CODE framework (Capture, Organize, Distill, Express) influenced me a lot here.
+Tiago Forte's CODE framework (Capture, Organize, Distill, Express) influenced me here.
 The last step, Express, is what matters most: producing output, making progress, creating value.
-If your system doesn’t help you get there, it’s not doing its job.
-That’s the lens I applied to GTD: keep what supports output, cut what doesn’t.
+If your system does not help you get there, it is not doing its job.
+That is the lens I applied to GTD: keep what supports output, cut what does not.

 Inbox

 Nothing special here.
 Everything that crosses my mind goes straight into the Inbox: ideas, tasks, reminders, questions.
-The rule is simple: if it’s not in the system, it does not exist.
+The rule is simple: if it is not in the system, it does not exist.
 I clear it regularly by moving items to the right list.

-This small change has been transformative.
+This small change made a real difference.
 It forces me to face reality: there will always be more tasks than time.
-Burkeman is right, we hope that if we plan enough, one day we will be “finished.”
-But that day never comes.
+Burkeman is right when he says we hope that if we plan enough, one day we will be "finished."
+That day never comes.
 Limiting myself to three priorities means I start the day with focus instead of anxiety.

-Here is what a typical day looks like with this list.
 In the morning, I review my Top 3 and block time on my calendar for them.
-Some days I manage to finish all three before lunch.
-On others, I only get through one because urgent issues came up.
-Either way, I know that the most important work has my attention first.
+Some days I finish all three before lunch.
+On others, I only get through one because something urgent came up.
+Either way, the most important work has my attention first.

 Next Actions

-This list is pure GTD.
+Pure GTD.
 Every actionable item that is not in my Top 3 goes here.
 I add context tags and sometimes due dates.
-For example, if I need to prepare a presentation for a meeting next week, I will tag it with the effort it requires and set a due date a few days before the meeting.
-That way it does not clutter my mind now, but I also will not forget it later.
+For example, if I need to prepare a presentation for a meeting next week, I tag it with the effort it requires and set a due date a few days before the meeting.
+That way it does not clutter my mind now, but I will not forget it later.

 Waiting For